utccnu/vibe/README.server.md

 -   always use wisely docstrings for later documentation and readability
 -   focus on providing production-ready code
 -   be careful with terminology, especially when it comes to audio/video processing and transcription
+-   check module or package dependencies at all times

 ### Remove desktop dependencies completely